grap/openupgrade_wiki_backup/[WIP]-Infrastructure-for-a-new-Odoo-release.md

 * On success, propose the migration of `upgrade_analysis` into server-tools, and the analysis files into openupgrade.
   Replace the previous coverage file (e.g. `docsource/modules140-150`) with the file generated in `<some folder>` Add a line for the previous distribution to `build_openupgrade_docs`.

-# TODO
+* Check files in `.github/workflows` for any required changes.

-* Create and push the test database to Github for use in the 'test' workflow job.
+* Push a test database to github (see https://github.com/OCA/OpenUpgrade/wiki/How-to-create-a-reference-database)

-* Does the documentation job or Github pages settings need to be reconfigured?
+Once development starts on the new edition's migration scripts, change the branch that is used for the online docs at https://github.com/OCA/OpenUpgrade/settings/pages.